Latest update: 04/1/2023 19:00 EET

 - Lefteris Stavrakakis (Information Security Auditor at CNET)

-- Pinelopi Troulinou (Research Assistant at KMI, Co-founder of Critical Citizens)
+- Pinelopi Troulinou (Research Analyst at Trilateral Research, Co-founder of Critical Citizens)

 - Dimitris Tsapogas (Postdoctoral Researcher at University of Oxford, Co-founder of Critical Citizens)